-Punjab polls: Unhappy about ticket distribution, state BJP chief Vijay Sampla offers to resign
+Punjab polls: State BJP chief Vijay Sampla denies reports about his resignation

+It was earlier reported that the senior leader had offered to quit over differences about ticket distribution.

+Vijay Sampla, the chief of the Bharatiya Janata Party’s Punjab unit, on Tuesday said the reports about his resignation were false.
+“The reports regarding me [offers to quit as Punjab BJP chief] are false, I had gone for some work,” he told ANI.
+Earlier it was reported that Sampla had offered to resign because he was unhappy about the ticket distribution for the upcoming state Assembly elections.

-Unhappy about the ticket distribution ahead of the Punjab Assembly elections, chief of the Bharatiya Janata Party’s state unit, Vijay Sampla, offered to resign on Tuesday, ANI reported.
-Sampla’s announcement came hours after the BJP released six more names, in addition to the list of candidates the party released last week.
+The reports surfaced only hours after the BJP released six more names, in addition to the list of candidates the party released last week.
 According to a report in Times Now, along with Sampla, senior party leaders Mohan Lal and Satpal Gosain have also sent their resignations to the party leadership.
+Sampla did not comment about the other two leaders.

 On Monday, Union Minister JP Nadda announced six BJP candidates for the upcoming elections – Som Prakash from Phagwara, Manoranjan Kalia from Jalandhar Central, Anil Joshi from Amritsar North, Parminder Sharma from Anandpur Sahib, Mohinder Bhagat from Jalandhar West and Surjeet Jyani from Fazilka.